 Road overload about 400%

 According to the people of village 8, the road has been built for many years without any damage.
-Now, after about a month of sand trucks passing through, it has started to deteriorate.
+Now, after about a month of sand trucks passing through, it has started to be damaged.
 The concrete is cracked, and the drainage system connecting the village road to National Highway 24 is completely broken.

-Government says 'there will be a solution'
+The government says "there will be a solution"

 At the end of October 2024, the sand mine in Kon Do Xing village, passing through village 8 of Dak To Re commune, began exploitation.
-Because there was no road to transport sand out, the enterprise requested permission for vehicles to use the residential road through village 8 of Dak To Re commune.
+Because there was no road to transport sand outside, the enterprise requested permission for vehicles to use the residential road through village 8 of Dak To Re commune.

-Speaking to Giao Thong Newspaper, Mr. A Nguy, Vice Chairman of Dak To Re Commune People's Committee (Kon Ray, Kon Tum) said: "The enterprise asked for permission to transport sand through the locality and committed to repairing and maintaining the damaged road regularly."
+Speaking to Giao Thong Newspaper, Mr. A Nguy, Vice Chairman of Dak To Re Commune People's Committee (Kon Ray, Kon Tum) said: "The company asked for permission to transport sand through the locality and committed to repairing and maintaining the damaged road regularly."

 Mr. Vo Van Luong, Chairman of Kon Ray District People's Committee, said: "After surveying, there is no other way for the enterprise to transport sand out.
 This enterprise reported that it was forced to take this route," Mr. Luong said, adding: "The district has requested the enterprise to comply with legal regulations on transporting goods and cargo weight when exploiting sand at the mine site to bring it out."